WICG/datacue/text-track-cue-constructor.md

  * The extended cue class name is equivalent to `DataCue.type`.
  * The cue content defined by the extended cue class is equivalent to `DataCue.value`.

-In addition, an extended cue can define class functions which are not explicitly included in the DataCue API design.
+In addition, an extended cue can define class _functions_ which are not explicitly included in the DataCue API design.

-The change required to enable this functionality is very simple and the potential benefit to the web community is significant.
+The change required to enable this functionality is simple and the potential benefit to the web community is significant.
 As a result, browser implementers are more likely to adopt the proposed change.

 ### Summary

-This proposal yields equivalent functionality to DataCue API and addresses the challenge that caused the previous DataCue feature to be dropped.
+This proposal provides equivalent functionality to DataCue API and addresses the challenge that caused the previous DataCue feature to be dropped.

 ## Demos

-Example code has been created to test and demonstrate how custom cue extensions can be supported in web browsers if [this proposal](https://github.com/WICG/datacue/issues/35) is accepted.
+Example code has been written to test and demonstrate how custom cue extensions can be supported in web browsers if [this proposal](https://github.com/WICG/datacue/issues/35) is accepted.

 ### Custom Cues Demo